 Advance notification, severance packages, and extended benefit programs offered by employers have benefited communities as they develop effective strategies to adjust to these program cuts and layoffs; however, the challenge with defense industry adjustment (DIA) projects is that advance notice in many cases is limited.

 Between 1988 and 1996, when defense procurement was cut nearly in half, OEA worked with all 50 states and local communities.
 Today, OEA is ready to support communities impacted by proposed cuts to a variety of weapons.
 States and communities can request OEA assistance to: organize representatives to respond on behalf of affected communities, workers, and businesses; plan local community and economic adjustment activities to lessen local economic impacts; and, carry-out plans to replace lost economic activity.
-Details on how to apply can be found in the [June 17, 2013 Federal Register Notice] - 2013-Jun-17 Federal Register Notice.
+Details on how to apply can be found in the March 9, 2015, Federal Register Notice.

 (Can't view PDF?
 Download the latest version of Adobe Reader here.)